ciscoheat/mithril-hx/README.md

     }

     // When implementing Mithril, the last m() expression
-    // or Array of m(), is returned automatically. public function view() {
+    // or Array of m() is returned automatically. public function view() {
         m("div", [
             m("h1", "To do"),